krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

 ### 3. &nbsp; Right-left rotation

-For the unbalanced node 3 shown in the Figure 7-30 , using either left or right rotation alone cannot restore balance to the subtree.
+For the unbalanced node 3 shown in Figure 7-30, using either left or right rotation alone cannot restore balance to the subtree.
 In this case, a "left rotation" needs to be performed on `child` first, followed by a "right rotation" on `node`.

 ![Right-left rotation](avl_tree.assets/avltree_left_right_rotate.png){ class="animation-figure" }